Rudd-O/qubes-arbitrary-network-topology/README.md

 ```

 Judicious use of the `qvm-features` command will allow you to have arbitrarily connected VMs on your system, directly testing a panoply of network topologies.

+## How it works

+A small Qubes extension running under `qubesd` in dom0 monitors VMs as they start and stop.
+If a VM starts and it has the `attach-network-to` feature, all VMs named in the feature will get Xen Ethernet frontends attached, with the backends attached to the VM that just started.
+The converse is also true — if a VM starts, and it is mentioned in the `attach-network-to` feature of another VM, the frontend is attached to the VM that just started, and the backend is attached to the VM with the feature.

+It's very simple, no magic involved.

 ## How to install